Bolstering Stochastic Gradient Descent with Model Building: Numerical Experiments.

-\paragraph{CIFAR10 and CIFAR100 datasets.} For the CIFAR10 and CIFAR100 datasets, we have used the standard image-classification architectures ResNet-34 \citep{He:2016} and DenseNet-121 \citep{Huang:2017} .
-Due to the high computational costs of these architectures, we report the results of a single run of each method.
-For, Adam we have used the default learning rate 0.001, and for SGD, we have set the tuned learning rate to 0.1 as reported in \cite{Vas:2019}.
-For SMB and SLS, we have again used the default learning rate of 1.0 and Armijo constant $c=0.1$ of SLS.
+\paragraph{CIFAR10 and CIFAR100 datasets.} For the CIFAR10 and CIFAR100 datasets, we have used the standard image-classification architectures ResNet-34 \citep{He:2016} and DenseNet-121 \citep{Huang:2017}.
+As before, we provide performances of all four methods with respect to epochs and run time.
+The run times represent the total time cost of 200 epochs.

-In Figure \ref{fig:resnet}, we see that on CIFAR10-Resnet34 and CIFAR100-Resnet34, SMB performs better than Adam and SGD algorithms.
+In Figure \ref{fig:resnet}, we see that on CIFAR10-Resnet34, SMB performs better than Adam algorithm.
 However, its performance is only comparable to SLS.
-Even though SMB reaches a lower loss function value in CIFAR100-Resnet34, this advantage does not show in test accuracy.
-As mentioned in the beginning of this section, SLS method adjusts the stepsize after each backtracking process and, in order to prevent diminishing stepsizes, it uses a stepsize reset algorithm between epochs.
-SMB does not benefit from this kind of stepsize auto-scheduling.
-We will define an auto-scheduling for SMB stepsizes in Section \ref{sec:robust} so that we obtain a fairer comparison between SMB and SLS.
+Even though SMB reaches a lower training loss value in CIFAR100-Resnet34, this advantage does not show in test accuracy.

-In Figure \ref{fig:densenet}, we see a comparison of performances of SMB and SLS on CIFAR100-DenseNet121.
-SMB with a constant stepsize outperforms SLS on train loss and reaches to high test accuracy before SLS. \cite{Vas:2019} show that SLS with these settings outperforms Adam and SGD on this problem both in terms of traning loss and test accuracy.
+In Figure \ref{fig:densenet}, we see a comparison of performances of on CIFAR10 and CIFAR100 with DenseNet121.
+SMB with a constant stepsize outperforms all other optimizers in terms of training error and reaches the best test accuracy on CIFAR100, while showing similar accuracy with ADAM on CIFAR10.